thomasw/testtube/README.md

 ## Installation

-Before installing testtube, install argparse (one of testtube's dependencies tends to blow up on install if argparse isn't already good to go):

-    pip install argparse

-Then, install testtube like you'd install any other python package:
+Install testtube like you'd install any other python package:

     pip install testtube